Nothing to see here, UK PM Johnson says of apartment refurbishment probe

-LONDON (Reuters) -British Prime Minister Boris Johnson said on Wednesday there was nothing to see or to worry about in an electoral watchdog investigation into the funding of the refurbishment his Downing Street apartment.
+LONDON (Reuters) - British Prime Minister Boris Johnson said on Thursday there was nothing to see or to worry about in an electoral watchdog investigation into the funding of the refurbishment of his Downing Street apartment.

-The Electoral Commission began an investigation on Wednesday into the refurbishment of Johnson’s Downing Street apartment, saying there were grounds to suspect an offence may have been committed.

-During a trip to a London school, Johnson said he would comply with whatever the Electoral Commission demands following its investigation.
+During a trip to a London school, Johnson said he would comply with the demands of the Electoral Commission in its investigation.

 “I don’t think there’s anything to see here or to worry about,” he told broadcasters in a pooled interview.